 This comprehensive Web portal provides free online access to both federal and provincial statutes, regulations, and case law.
 Dates of coverage vary, depending on the content type.

-U.S. academic subscribers to Lexis may access consolidated statutes and regulations at the federal level and for Alberta, British Columbia, and Ontario.
+U.S. academic subscribers to Lexis may access consolidated statutes and regulations at the federal level and for all Canadian provinces and territories.
 Lexis also provides access to federal and provincial case law, with the exception of the Yukon Territory, as well as a selection of Canadian law reviews and journals.
 Dates of coverage for case law vary by court and by jurisdiction.